philsinatra/IDM231/docs/assignments/assignment-final.md

 ## Final Project

 Students will create their own custom zodiac web page based upon the Zodiac Algorithm to be delivered online.

-This custom zodiac web page will let the user enter any valid birth date and then compute the correct response according to the western zodiac system for that date.
-The user should see and hear unique renditions of their particular zodiac sign.
-The user should also be given the option to re-enter birth dates.
-This program should display all functional zodiac sign buttons just in case the user does not wish to enter their birth date.
-This program should also have a help screen that clearly defines how the web page works.
+- Users can enter any valid birth date.
+The application will compute the correct response according to the [western zodiac system](https://en.wikipedia.org/wiki/Western_astrology) for that date.
+- Users can re-enter any valid birth date.
+The application will re-compute the correct response.
+- All functional zodiac signs must be displayed as interactive elements that the user can select.
+When selected, the selected sign will be activated and displayed.
+- Each sign must be represented in a unique visual way.
+- Each sign when activated must play a unique sound effect.
+- This application must have a help screen that clearly defines how the application works.

 Your final project represents the culmination of past ten weeks.
 This project will be graded based on the following criteria: